khasunuma/jakartaee-quickstart-archetype/README.md

 # jakartaee-quickstart-archetype
-Java EE 8 quick start template with JSF and JAX-RS
+Jakarta EE 8 quick start template with JSF and JAX-RS

 ## Requirements

 * JDK 8 and Maven 3 to build.
-* Jakarta EE / Java EE 8 server to test sample applications.
+* Jakarta EE 8 server to test sample applications.

 ## How to use